basel-maher/DO_project/README.md

-Folders are as follows:
+Folders are as follows:<br/>
-    - /bin/ contains scripts that I got from other people
+    - /bin/ contains scripts that I got from other people<br/>
     - /data/contains raw data.
-For the most part, this is a read-only file (some exceptions)
+For the most part, this is a read-only file (some exceptions).<br/>
         - /data/GIGAMUGA/ contains raw data pertaining to the GigaMUGA genotyping.
-Some writing has been done to this
+Some writing has been done to this.<br/>

-        - /data/pheno_data/ contains phenotypic data files
+        - /data/pheno_data/ contains phenotypic data files.<br/>

-    - /doc/ contains documents.
+    - /doc/ contains documents.<br/>
     - /results/ contains output from the analyses described.
-A bit messy but:
+A bit messy but:<br/>

-        - /results/flat/ contains flat file outputs (.txt, .csv, etc)
+        - /results/flat/ contains flat file outputs (.txt, .csv, etc).<br/>

-        - /results/GIGAMUGA/ contains output pertaining to the genotyping
+        - /results/GIGAMUGA/ contains output pertaining to the genotyping.<br/>

-        - /results/Rdata contains .Rdata and .Rds output
+        - /results/Rdata contains .Rdata and .Rds output.<br/>